 This day of retreat will include group practice of the Energization Exercises, meditation, and review of the Hong-Sau and Aum techniques of meditation.
 Please bring your student card or Kriyaban card for admittance.
 Beverage will be provided, but please bring your own lunch.

 A satsanga is a lecture service devoted to questions and answers about the teachings of Self-Realization Fellowship and the spiritual path.
 You may submit questions in advance by placing them in the box marked 'Satsanga Questions' in the Main Lobby or by going online at www.glendaletemple.org.

-We welcome you in the Social Hall after this Sunday service and invite you to introduce yourself to others.
+We welcome you in the Social Hall after the Sunday service and invite you to introduce yourself to others.
 Refreshments will be served.

 Join us for Group Meditation with Kirtan Chanting on selected Fridays and Saturdays.